 (A) How to avoid pornography?
 Starting with the internet, TV, and magazines.
 Pornography is probably the most common sin of Christian men.
 Having the internet is like having a stack of pornographic magazines under one’s bed.
 The temptation is always there.
 This is like the street of the adulterous woman as Solomon instructs not to go near (Prov.
 7).
 The street of the adulterous and strange woman can be the internet or television, so don’t let her street end at your house.
 Many find it easy to control their hands from exchanging money for pornographic magazines, but struggle to restrain themselves when thinking they are anonymous online.
 Your deepest conviction must be that this is an evil thing, sexually immoral, and for the married man, it is adultery in the heart.

 Get rid of any saved sexual material.
 Get rid of the bad cable channels or get rid of cable TV all together.
 Put the computer in a common room with 2 or 3 filters and maybe use accountability software if you want.
 This is good to protect children.
 Regarding internet filters, OpenDNS and Family Safety are excellent and free.
+The Family Safety also provides a curfew to restrict certain times of temptation, which should be used to make no provision for the flesh.
 This will not always prevent temptation.
 Even though sin may be hindered, this will not stop one from going back into this sin.
 You are going to have to gain self-control.

 (B) How to maintain purity when dating and engaged?
 Remember “make not provision for the flesh” (Rom.
 13:14).
 Only date someone who you would marry and when you decide otherwise while dating then cease the romantic relationship.
 Double dates and meeting in public places is the best if not the only way to date, but there is something else that can make it easier.
 Draw a line to not cross.
 Where should you draw the line?